hemanth/functional-programming-jargon/readme.md

 ### Homomorphism

-A homomorphism is just a structure preserving map.
-In fact, a functor is just a homomorphism between categories as it preserves the original category's structure under the mapping.
+In algebra homomorphism is a map between two groups, that keeps the structure of the two groups.
+Homomorphic structures are basically the same, while the numbers, or operations in the equations are different.
+This means the two structures can be easily compared.

 ```js
 A.of(f).ap(A.of(x)) == A.of(f(x))